 The following responsibilities are provided to assist Game Supervisors in fulfilling their duties for any game to which they have been assigned in an IIHF Championship.
-In order to complete each assignment the Game Supervisor should arrive at the arena at least 70 minutes before the scheduled start time of a game.
+The principle responsibility of this position is to report any issues noticed during the assigned game to the Directorate for information or corrective action.
+The Game Supervisor role is not an operational one.
+In order to complete each assignment, the Game Supervisor should arrive at the arena at least 40 minutes before the scheduled start time of a game.